-Remember, soluble fiber works by absorbing liquids in the digestive tract to form a stabilizing gel that relieves cramping and prevents both IBS diarrhea and constipation.
+Remember, soluble fiber works by regulating water content in the bowel, form a stabilizing gel that relieves cramping and prevents both IBS diarrhea and constipation.
 Clinical studies with IBS patients have repeatedly proven the benefits of soluble fiber supplements.
 Some soluble fibers are also prebiotic, which means they encourage the growth of healthy bacteria (probiotics) in the gut.

 Please ignore the fact that some soluble fiber supplements are marketed as laxatives - they are NOT.
 They will of course relieve and prevent IBS constipation, but they are just as effective at treating IBS diarrhea, and they will not compromise normal bowel function at all once your IBS is under control - they'll simply keep things normal.

 Soluble fiber will, in fact, work beautifully to keep your GI tract running smoothly, comfortably, and IBS pain-free on a day-to-day basis.

 Best of all, there is nothing to show that soluble fiber supplements can't simply be taken daily forever with no harmful side effects or risk of addiction.
 In fact, soluble fiber has health benefits far beyond managing IBS.
 Soluble fiber (from both foods and supplements) not only normalizes bowel function, it has also been shown to lower LDL ("bad") blood cholesterol levels, reduce the risk of heart disease, and minimize colon cancer risks.
 Soluble fiber also slows the absorption of fats and carbohydrates into the bloodstream, which improves glycemic control and helps prevent the formation of free radicals.
 It also lowers insulin requirements.